What to know about Chase for Business® Auto Rental Coverage

 Quick insights

-• Some consumer and business credit cards offer rental car insurance as a benefit for cardmembers.
+- Some consumer and business credit cards offer rental car insurance as a benefit for cardmembers.

-• The coverage is usually an auto rental collision damage waiver, which provides reimbursement for damage due to collision or theft.
+- The coverage is usually an auto rental collision damage waiver, which provides reimbursement for damage due to collision or theft.

 Auto insurance protection with a credit card

 The coverage is typically an auto rental collision damage waiver, which may reimburse you for theft or collision damage.
-To be eligible for this coverage, you usually need to decline the rental company’s collision insurance and charge the entire cost of the rental to your card.
+To be eligible for this coverage, you will need to decline the rental company’s collision insurance and charge the entire cost of the rental to your card.

 Sometimes this is offered as a form of secondary coverage, which means it pays out after your personal auto insurance.
 You’ll need to first file a claim with your auto insurer, and once it pays out, you’ll submit a claim through the credit card’s insurance.
 The secondary protection could potentially pay for expenses like your insurance deductible or other costs not covered by your insurer.
 A select few credit cards—including Chase Ink—offer primary coverage.

-The auto rental collision damage waiver is often the most expensive insurance that rental car companies offer.
+Auto Rental Coverage is often the most expensive insurance that rental car companies offer.
 A credit card with this car rental protection typically allows you to skip this purchase.

 How primary car rental insurance coverage works with a credit card